LibertyGlobal/Guide-SDK/README.md

     1: Object
         id: "IE"

 This applies to every kind of entity: broadcasts, videos, channels.
+Keep in mind that retrieving any data on channels, videos or broadcasts requires region configuration.

 ####Paging and difference between findOne, findAll and findNext methods####
 API supports paging and three data retrieval methods are supported: